Splash! (British TV series)

-Splash! is a British television series that follows celebrities learning diving.
+Splash! is a British reality television series that follows celebrities learning diving.
 The celebrities performed each week in front of a panel of judges and a live audience in an Olympic-size diving pool with the result each week partly determined by public vote.
-Gabby Logan and Vernon Kay presented the show, whilst Team GB Olympic Gold Medal-winning diver Tom Daley was the expert mentor to the celebrities.
+Gabby Logan and Vernon Kay presented the show, whilst Team GB Olympic gold medal-winning diver Tom Daley was the expert mentor to the celebrities.
 It was filmed at the Inspire: Luton Sports Village, which is based in Stopsley, Luton.

-The show premiered on ITV on 5 January 2013 winning the ratings battle for its 7:15–8:15 p.m. slot with an average audience of 5.6 million viewers, a network share of 23.6%, however, it was cancelled on 24 June 2014 after just two series.
+The show premiered on ITV on 5 January 2013, winning the ratings battle for its 7:15–8:15 p.m. slot with an average audience of 5.6 million viewers, a network share of 23.6%, however, it was cancelled on 24 June 2014 after two series.

-The format for the show originated from the Celebrity Splash! franchise created by television production company Eyeworks in the Netherlands, and was broadcast on SBS 6 as Sterren Springen Op Zaterdag (Celebrities Jumping on Saturday).
+The format for the show originated from the Celebrity Splash! franchise created by television production company Eyeworks in the Netherlands, and was broadcast on SBS6 as Sterren Springen Op Zaterdag (Celebrities Jumping on Saturday).

 Format

 The show was broadcast live on ITV on Saturday evenings, and was presented by Gabby Logan and Vernon Kay.
-In the show celebrities competed against each other performing dives in order to impress a judging panel and the viewing public.
-The series consisted of heats where two celebrities from each go into the semi finals, and then followed by a live final on successive Saturdays.
+In the show, celebrities competed against each other, performing dives in order to impress a judging panel and the viewing public.
+The series consisted of heats where two celebrities from each go into the semi-finals, and then followed by a live final on successive Saturdays.